cabrit0/mcp_server_reuneMacacada/README.md

 - BeautifulSoup for HTML parsing
 - scikit-learn for TF-IDF based resource relevance filtering
 - yt-dlp for YouTube video search and metadata extraction
+- Redis (optional) for distributed caching
+- msgpack for efficient data serialization

 ## Installation